gbmhunter/blog/content/electronics/components/resistors/_index.md

 Practically all resistors follow an _E series_, a **scale of predefined resistances** that have standardised by IEC 60063.
 This type of sequence is called [preferred numbers](https://en.wikipedia.org/wiki/Preferred_number).
 Common E series are the E12, E24, E48, E96 and E192 series.
 The series divides the numbers between 1 and 10 into 12, 24, 48, e.t.c steps.
 The steps are chosen so that maximum relative error between any resistance you want and the closest resistance in the series is fixed (i.e. constant).

-Simply, this means that each series guarantees you will be able to find a resistor that equals the resistance you need within a **fixed maximum percentage error***.
+Simply, this means that each series guarantees you will be able to find a resistor that equals the resistance you need within a **fixed maximum percentage error**.

+{{% tip %}}
-TIP: Confusingly, for each series, you can get ever so slightly higher errors than what is listed below.
+Confusingly, for each series, you can get ever so slightly higher errors than what is listed below.
 This is due to the final rounding process (e.g. E96 resistors are rounded to three significant figures).
+{{% /tip %}}

 | Series | Maximum Percentage Error
 |--------|--------------------------